TimerErTim/bioinf.bio/senses/protocol/PHS2_SS2025_Tim-Peko_Tactile_Sensitivity_v0.1.typ

 === Gender comparison

-Performing the gender analysis on the all years dataset lead to the same results as the analysis of our class dataset:
-We can determine not siginificant differences between genders in any of the body regions.
-@all-years-gender-comparison-table shows the detailed results of the t-tests.
+Performing the gender analysis on the all-years dataset led to the same results as the analysis of our class dataset: We found no significant differences between genders in any of the body regions. @all-years-gender-comparison-table shows the detailed results of the t-tests.

 #figure(gender-comparison-table("../analysis/out/all-years/gender_comparisons.csv"), caption: [
   t-test of tactile sensitivity in all years comparing gender per body region ]) <all-years-gender-comparison-table>

-Various studies have shown that female participants seem to have a higher tactile sensitivity than male participants.
+Various studies have shown that female participants tend to have higher tactile sensitivity than male participants.
 This could not be replicated in our analysis.
-A possible explanation could be that the sample size of the all years dataset is too small to detect a significant difference, or that the experiment was not conducted consistently enough between executors and teams to detect a significant difference.
+Possible explanations include an insufficient sample size in the all-years dataset or inconsistent experimental procedures between experimenters and teams.

 #pagebreak()
 = Summary & Conclusion

 The two-point discrimination test quantifies tactile resolving power, revealing large differences across body regions.
 Statistical tests (t-tests) confirm significant differences in thresholds between regions.
-Sex differences should be present according to other literature, but are absent in our experiment.
-Mechanoreceptor density and cortical representation underlie these differences.
+According to other literature, sex differences should be present, but they are absent in our experiment.
+These differences are underpinned by mechanoreceptor density and cortical representation.
 Our results show fingertips have the finest acuity, back the poorest.
-Females showed no difference in tactile sensitivity.
-Understanding these patterns informs neuroscience, clinical practice, evolutionary biology and technology design.
+Females showed no significant difference in tactile sensitivity.
+Understanding these patterns informs neuroscience, clinical practice, evolutionary biology, and technology design.

 #pagebreak()
 #set heading(numbering: none)